NIVANorge/Milkys2_pc/Apps/Apps_overview.md

     - Can be made a bit quicker if samples are selected using a join in the database

 * Notes for Milkys app:
-    - Menu for parameter group + menu for parameter + station type (species/tissue) station
+    - Menu for parameter group + menu for parameters (w/ defaults) + station type (species/tissue) stations (defaults)
-    - That menu shold be in left margin
+    - That menu should be in left margin
     - Overview plot for levels (boxplot) + boxplot for EQS if possible (showing trends in some way?)
     - Overview plot for trends (short/long)
     - Stations sorted from N to S (prioritized before showing all old stations)